Chinomnso-Okechukwu/Unit-3/README.md

 8. Application should be easy to use.

 ### References
-[1] Reference from https://topofstacksoftware.com/2019/01/09/10-best-programming-languages-for-mobile-app-development/ on 15th February 2020.
+[1] Retrieved from https://topofstacksoftware.com/2019/01/09/10-best-programming-languages-for-mobile-app-development/ on 15th February 2020.